TempeHS/The_Unsecure_PWA/.student_resources/security_testing_approaches/README.md

 ## Penetration testing

-> [!WARNING]
+> [!Warning]
 > Students MUST be extremely aware of the legal implications of performing unauthorised penetration testing.
 Students MUST only perform penetration tests on their applications or peers' applications with expressed permission.

-Penetration testing (or pen testing) is a security exercise where a cyber-security expert attempts to find and exploit vulnerabilities in a computer system.
-The purpose of this simulated attack is to identify any weak spots in a system’s defences that attackers could take advantage of by deploying the same strategies.
+Penetration testing (or pen testing) is a security exercise in which a cyber-security expert attempts to find and exploit vulnerabilities in a computer system.
+The purpose of this simulated attack is to identify any weak spots in a system’s defences that attackers could exploit by deploying the same strategies.
 Penetration testing requires the use of both automated tools and brute-force attacks.

 ### Types of penetration testing